Kalpesh14m/Docker-Hello-World-Spring-Boot-Learning/readme.md

-Hello World sample shows how to deploy SpringBoot RESTful web service application with Docker

 # ![What is Docker](https://docs.docker.com/get-started/overview/) and why it is used?

 Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.